nuclio/nuclio/docs/reference/nuctl/nuctl.md

 ### Redeploying functions

+Redeploy is the way to deploy functions without building them.
+This is useful when function images are prebuilt, and you change your platform (e.g. Kubernetes) environment.
+Backup and restore purposes, and so on.
+In case a full deployment is needed, along with rebuilding the function images, use `nuctl deploy` command.

 Currently `redeploy` command is the only command which uses dashboard API.
 Namely, it uses `Patch` request.
-Main difference of `redeploy` command from `deploy` command is that during redeployment we do not build image, which means that image should be presented in registry.

 Use-cases:
-* to [redeploy imported functions](#redeploying-imported-functions) (for instance, after upgrade)
+* to [redeploy imported functions](#redeploying-imported-functions) (for instance, after platform migration, backup and restore, etc.)
 * simply redeploy already existing function

 Functions can be successfully redeployed to either `ready` (default) or `scaledToZero` states.